-Trump’s comments on conspiracy celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’
+Trump’s comments on conspiracy are celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’

 “They love it,” said the coalition’s president, former U.S. ambassador to Morocco Marc Ginsberg.
 “It’s ricocheting around all over the place.”

-Much of the QAnon celebration of Trump’s comments were on Telegram channels based in Germany, one of several nations where the conspiracy theory, born in the United States, has increasingly taken root.
+Much of the QAnon celebration of Trump’s comments were on Telegram channels based in Germany, one of several nations where the conspiracy theory born in the United States has increasingly taken root.

+Trump’s prime-time comments were in line with mounting offline signals of the conspiracy theory’s growing hold among his supporters.
+The liberal watchdog group Media Matters said that Trump has amplified tweets from accounts linked to QAnon 258 times, with most coming since the coronavirus pandemic reached the United States this year, and that 80 Republican candidates for Congress have expressed support for some elements of the conspiracy theory.

+In August, the president’s reelection campaign accepted more than $1 million from a couple whose planned September fundraiser — which they were scheduled to host for Vice President Pence — was canceled after the Associated Press reported that they were vocal supporters of QAnon.